mkdoc/mkcli/README.md

 * `-o, --output <dir>` Output directory
 ```

 Will result in the `_files` completion function being called to complete file paths for the `--input` option and the `_directories` function for the `--output` option.
+Note that the ellipsis (...) multiple flag is respected so `--input` will be completed multiple times whilst `--output` will only complete once.

 For options that specify a list of types the `_values` completion function is called.